 - Drinking on an empty stomach.
 Having no food in your stomach speeds the body's absorption of alcohol.

 - Using other drugs, such as nicotine, along with alcohol.
-Smoking and drinking together appears to increase the likelihood of next-day misery.
+Smoking combined with drinking appears to increase the likelihood of next-day misery.

-- Not sleeping long or well enough after drinking.
-Some researchers believe that some hangover symptoms are often due, at least in part, to the short and poor-quality sleep cycle that typically follows a night of drinking.
+- Not sleeping well or long enough after drinking.
+Some researchers believe that some hangover symptoms are often due, at least in part, to the poor-quality and short sleep cycle that typically follows a night of drinking.

 - Having a family history of alcoholism.
 Having close relatives with a history of alcoholism may suggest an inherited problem with the way your body processes alcohol.